Ever wanted to downsize your survival kit but didn’t know how or weren’t sure if you wanted to skimp out on essential survival gear?

 Survival Kit vs. Mini Survival Kit

-To get a better picture of the difference between the two, you can check the comparison table below:
+To get a better picture of the difference between the two, check the comparison table below:

 |SURVIVAL KIT||MINI SURVIVAL KIT|